 4. The way forward

-The container shortage in 2020 clearly indicates that the short supply of containers is being a menace for shippers and the only way of coping with this crisis is to refill the empty containers as quickly as possible.
+The container shortage in 2020 clearly indicates that the short supply of containers is being a menace for the ocean freight shipping industry and the only way of coping with this crisis is to refill the empty containers as quickly as possible.
 Lowering the idle time of the containers is now being regarded by experts as the only way to solve this problem but this is not going to be possible as long as the pandemic is still there.